Common mineral deficiencies in cattle and treatments.

-Nutritional deficiency in livestocks such as cattle can present a whole host of problems for the farmer.
-With careful monitoring, dietary supplements and other treatments, many deficiencies can be prevented or remedied, resulting in a healthy and productive herd.
+Nutritional deficiency in livestock such as cattle can present a whole host of problems for the farmer.
+With careful monitoring, dietary supplements, and other treatments, many deficiencies can be prevented or remedied, resulting in a healthy and productive herd.

 Selenium deficiency can be caused by grazing on selenium-deficient soil, for example, acidic soils in areas of high rainfall, sandy soils in coastal regions, and granite soils, as well as areas with high levels of clover growth and in lush pastures that grow quickly.